quadportnick/docker-cups-airprint/README.md

 * `CUPSADMIN`: the CUPS admin user you want created
 * `CUPSPASSWORD`: the password for the CUPS admin user

+If CUPSADMIN is not set, the default "cupsadmin" will be used.
+If CUPSPASSWORD is no set, the name of the admin user will be used.

 ### Ports/Network:
 * Must be run on host network.
 This is required to support multicasting which is needed for Airprint.